mor-solomonov/Github-Search/README.md

 ## Github Finder

-React app to search Github profiles.
-This app uses the Context API along with the useContext and useReducer hooks for state management and is part of the "Modern React Front To Back" Udemy course.
+Github Finder is a React app that searches for Github profiles and shows the profile details.